taku25/UEP.nvim/README.md

 " Find the module name for a class and copy it to the clipboard.
 :UEP find_module[!]

+" Search Unreal Engine Web Docs.
+Use '!' to pick a class.
+:UEP web_doc[!]
 ```

 ### Command Details